openHPI/codeoceanR/README.md

 codeoceanR::rt_update_package()
 ```

+**If you updated/installed between Tue Nov 10, 13:13 and Nov 11, 13:22, please run instead:**
+`remotes::install_github("openHPI/codeoceanR")`
+I broke `rt_update_package` iteself during that time...

+#### procedure

-Through OpenHPI, go to the CodeOcean exercise, then download it to a good location on your PC.
+- through OpenHPI, go to the CodeOcean exercise
+- download it to a good location on your PC
+- close the browser tab
-Run the following code for the zip file you just saved:
+- Run the following code (in R / Rstudio) for the zip file you just downloaded:

 ```r
 codeoceanR::rt_create_task()
 ```
 with the arguments:

 - `zipfile`: defaults to interactive file choice, could be e.g. "C:/Dropbox/R/FProg20_R_quiz_1.zip"
+  _(On Mac OS, this must be any file within the auto-unzipped folder)_
 - `exdir`: defaults to folder without zip extension, could be e.g "./newFolder_at_wd/quiz1"
 - `isunzipped`: defaults to TRUE on Mac OS, where the file gets unzipped when downloading
 - `deletezip`: defaults to delete the zip file if task creation was successful, could be FALSE

+the intention is for you to only:

+- run `rt_create_task()`
+- confirm to have closed the tab
+- select the folder (if not given as argument `zipfile`)

+And then `rt_create_task` in the R package should

-`rt_create_task` creates a new folder with a `.Rproj` file and tries to open that in Rstudio.
+- create a new folder with a `.Rproj` file
-The `script_n.R` files (should be automatically opened) contain the tasks.
+- open the Project in Rstudio
+- with the `script_n.R` files already opened
+- have everything prepared so `rt_score()` works out of the box.

 `codeoceanR::rt_score()` can and should be run very often.

 #### opened files